Skip to main content

 • Actually sends the packed messages in the MessageQueue to the specified clients.

-• ClearCollisionSystem
+• CleanupSystem

-• Clears the collisions generated by PhysicsSystem.
+• Clears the collisions generated by PhysicsSystem and other per-frame data.

 • EventsSystem